 The course is not based around lecturing.
 Each week, we will explore a small number of works from the current displays.
 Group discussion comprises the main part of each class.
 The tutor will lead the discussion and ensure that all the students have their say.
 Personal and individual responses will be valued.

-This course takes place offsite in galleries around London.
+This course takes place offsite in a London gallery.
 Offsite courses take place during public access hours.
 Tutors are not able to control sound levels or behaviours of visitors outside of the course group, gallery closures or fire alarms.
 Unless you are a wheelchair user, and have confirmed access details with us (as levels of access can vary between buildings), you will need to be able to walk between sites and stand for some time while looking at them (you may bring your own portable stool if you have one, but we cannot guarantee access to seating offsite.)
 If you feel you may be impacted by these environmental variations, please inform the department on humanities@citylit.ac.uk before the course begins, to discuss reasonable accommodations we can make to assist your learning in offsite.

 Are there any other costs?
 Is there anything I need to bring?